IvanSchulz/SolidCP/SolidCP/Sources/Tools/SolidCP-Auto-Upgrade-Tool/SolidCP-Auto-Upgrade-ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-SolidCP Readme - SolidCP-Auto-Upgrade.ps1
+FuseCP Readme - FuseCP-Auto-Upgrade.ps1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SolidCP Auto Upgrade script needs to be run from your SolidCP Enterprise Server.
+The FuseCP Auto Upgrade script needs to be run from your FuseCP Enterprise Server.
-The script assumes that your SolidCP Portal Server is also installed on the same server as your Enterprise Server.
+The script assumes that your FuseCP Portal Server is also installed on the same server as your Enterprise Server.
 You MUST ensure that you are able to access the UNC share on each remote server that forms part of your deployment BEFORE running the script.

-There is an option to run the test to make sure your SolidCP Enterprise Server can reach the UNC Path on each server listed in your SolidCP Enterprise Server Database.
+There is an option to run the test to make sure your FuseCP Enterprise Server can reach the UNC Path on each server listed in your FuseCP Enterprise Server Database.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Upgrade Process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SolidCP Enterprise Server will be backed up along with the Database.
+The FuseCP Enterprise Server will be backed up along with the Database.
-Once this is complete it will upgrade your SolidCP Enterprise Server and Database as well as adding the additional keys into your web.config file for any new features.
+Once this is complete it will upgrade your FuseCP Enterprise Server and Database as well as adding the additional keys into your web.config file for any new features.

-Then the SolidCP Portal will be backed up.
+Then the FuseCP Portal will be backed up.
-Once this is complete it will upgrade your SolidCP Portal and add any additional keys into your web.config file for any new features.
+Once this is complete it will upgrade your FuseCP Portal and add any additional keys into your web.config file for any new features.

-The script will read through the database on the SolidCP Enterprise Server and all servers that form part of your deployment will be updated.
+The script will read through the database on the FuseCP Enterprise Server and all servers that form part of your deployment will be updated.
-Each SolidCP Server will be backed up (files will be saved on the Enterprise Server), the SolidCP server will be upgraded and any new keys will be added into the web.config for the server, then it will move onto the next SolidCP server in the database and repeat the backup and upgrade process until all servers have been updated.
+Each FuseCP Server will be backed up (files will be saved on the Enterprise Server), the FuseCP server will be upgraded and any new keys will be added into the web.config for the server, then it will move onto the next FuseCP server in the database and repeat the backup and upgrade process until all servers have been updated.